-– One-week trial period only available
+– Free trial period only lasts one week

-7 days trial period with unlimited data volume.
+7-day trial period with unlimited data volume

 Deleted: Eweka offers a seven-day test period for all those who would like to first convince themselves of the Usenet provider free of charge.
 The provider is very different from other companies here: The data volume is not limited during this period – nor is the speed.
 It is also not necessary to select a payment method for the test period.

 In my opinion, Eweka’s subscription plans are among the best in the industry chiefly due to two key factors: flexibility and affordability.
 It is worth noting that all the longer-term plans – those lasting in excess of 90 days – are priced more generously compared to the shorter options.
 If you are only planning to use Eweka occasionally, their one-month subscription still comes at an extremely low cost – and you won’t have to accept any compromises in terms of performance.
 While we are on the subject of paying for Eweka: The provider’s supported payment methods are quite diverse and include safe and trusted vendors such as GiroPay and PayPal.

 How does Eweka actually set itself apart from the competition?
 First of all, the EU-based provider maintains an entire network of servers globally.
 These specially-built servers, equipped with its own routers and IP addresses, also work with an autonomous system number (AS number).
 What does all that mean for you as the end user?
 Simply put, it guarantees you not just optimal connection speeds across the board, but it also prevents downtimes by giving you a whole array of connections to choose from at any given moment.
 Through internal redundancies, any disruption or failure within one part of the network can be compensated for without interrupting regular service.
 Speed is given top priority here – even in the case of multiple simultaneous connections.